pycompression/python-isal/README.rst

 python-isal
 ===========

-Faster zlib and gzip compatible compression and decompression.
+Faster zlib and gzip compatible compression and decompression by providing python bindings for the isa-l library.

 This package provides Python bindings for the `isa-l
 <https://github.com/intel/isa-l>`_ library.
 The Intel Infrastructure Storage